 We’ve long been familiar with the propensity of frauds directed at seniors – unscrupulous telemarketers who reach out to those who are frail, isolated, and lonely, befriending them for the true purpose of obtaining banking account information and credit card numbers and then wiping out funds.
 Or folks who offer contest prizes and freebies as a way to entice unsuspecting seniors to buy unwanted and unneeded products.

 Skip forward to today’s scammers, who have the additional tool of technology to swindle older people.
-Believe it or not, in 2018 alone, the FBI reports a staggering $649.2 million lost by older adults to internet scams.
+Believe it or not, in 2018 alone, the FBI reports a staggering $649.2 million lost by internet scams targeting seniors.

 According to Donna Gregory, chief for the FBI’s Internet Complaint Crime Center, “The 2018 report shows how prevalent these crimes are.
 It also shows that the financial toll is substantial and a victim can be anyone who uses a connected device.”